Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Experimental Results

-Our experimental validation is based on the same setup as Sec.~\ref{subsec_sign_exp} but we assume that we are restricted to phaseless measurements here.
+As mentioned, we use the same experiment but assume to be restricted to phaseless measurements now.
 We follow the procedure based on the gradient-descent method for intensity-only measurements detailed in Ref.~\cite{del2024minimal} except for an improved procedure that aligns the phase offsets (see Appendix~F in Ref.~\cite{del2024minimal}): we take the median of $\theta^\mathrm{B}$ obtained for multiple (rather than only one) previously aligned realizations.

 Results of the various steps of the procedure outlined in Sec.~\ref{subsec_phase_method} are displayed in Fig.~\ref{FigPL} for the 771~MHz frequency point.
 The combined sign and blockwise phase ambiguities after the first step are apparent, and the remaining blockwise phase ambiguity after the second step is apparent, too.
 The final outcome is free of ambiguities and reaches an accuracy of 32~dB.